 One might be concerned about a possible two-tier labor market in economics, with the determination of reputation differing between public and private institutions.
 That argument is especially cogent given that the top eight departments in both the publication-based rankings and the USNWR ratings are in private institutions.
 There is in fact very little difference in the effects of the determinants of the two proxies for reputation between the two types of institution.
-In separate estimates for Column (3) for public (private) schools the effects of q_1 and q{21} and Q are 6.264 (6.080), -7.806 (-1.237) and 2.995 (1.796).
-For Column (7) the estimates are 0.564 (1.036), -0.0105 (-0.0096) and -0.0071 (-0.0416).
+Separate estimates of Column (3) for public (private) schools yield estimates of the effects of q1, q21 and Q as 6.264 (6.080), -7.806 (-1.237) and -2.995 (-1.796) respectively.
+For Column (7) similar re-estimates yield 0.564 (1.036), -0.0105 (-0.0096) and -0.0071 (-0.0416).
 Tests of equality of the estimates across the equations fail to reject the hypothesis that the structures are the same.
-This similarity should not really be surprising-there is substantial mobility between tenured positions between the two sectors, so that reputational affects are likely to be determined at the same margins.
+This similarity should not really be surprising-there is substantial mobility between tenured positions between the two sectors, so that reputational effects are likely to be determined at the same margins.

-We can expand the quality ranking measures to use both q{21} and q{22} , as shown in Columns (4) and (8) of Table 4.20 As in Columns (3) and (7), only the scholar's ranking in total citations has a significant effect on the proxies for reputation.
+We can expand the quality ranking measures to use both q{21} and q{22} , as shown in Columns (4) and (8) of Table 4.21 As in Columns (3) and (7), only the scholar's ranking in total citations has a significant effect on the proxies for reputation.
 There is no evidence of a significant additional impact of either the most- or second-most-cited paper.
-What matters for reputation is the overall quality of the works that an author has produced.21
+What matters for reputation is the overall quality of the works that an author has produced.22

-20The simple correlation between the numerical proxies for these quality measures is 0.82.
+21The simple correlation between the numerical proxies for these quality measures is 0.82.

-Relying on the formulations in Columns (3) and (7), we examined how the proxies for reputation are affected by quantity and quality at different levels of the publication-ranking and the USNWR rating. of quality.
+Relying on the formulations in Columns (3) and (7), we examine how the proxies for reputation are affected by quantity and quality at different levels of the publication-ranking and the USNWR rating.
 In other words, do their effects on reputation differ at the margin depending on the scholar's ability to generate reputation at different levels?
-Quantile regressions at the 75th percentile, the median and the 25th percentile of the quality rankings of departments suggest that there are few differences in the effects of the significant variables, q_1 and Q, at these quantiles.
+Quantile regressions at the 75^{th} percentile, the median and the 25^{th} percentile of the quality rankings of departments suggest that there are few differences in the effects of the significant variables, q_1 and Q, at these quantiles.
 The importance of total quality, and the negative impact of quantity, pervades the distribution.
 The same conclusions are produced from separate least-squares regressions on individuals in the upper and lower halves of the publication-based rankings and the USNWR ratings.
 The absence of important differences at the quantiles suggests that the demand functions for reputation may be homothetic.